-Lynne Ramsay’s adaptation of Lionel Shriver’s 2003 novel takes a look at the fundamental relationship between parent and child, through a candid exploration of psychology.
+Lynne Ramsay’s We Need To Talk About Kevin is an adaptation of Lionel Shriver’s 2003 novel, taking a look at the fundamental relationship between parent and child, through a candid exploration of psychology.

 Fifteen years after the publishing of the original novel, it is a film that, unfortunately, still resonates today, in terms of its central topic.
 This psychological thriller delves into the life of Eva Khatchadourian (Tilda Swinton), in particular, her relationship with her son Kevin (Ezra Miller), and experience after her son commits a massacre at his high school.